 You may want to read:

-What I am talking about here is your view on repentance, and your thoughts on biblical repentance will be the difference between life and death, restoration and dysfunction, and joy and sorrow.
-And to truly discern your daily practice of repentance, it may be wise to talk to a friend about this life-altering question.
+What I am talking about here is your view on repentance, which will be the difference between life and death, restoration and dysfunction, and joy and sorrow.
+To truly discern your daily practice of repentance, it may be wise to talk to a friend about this life-altering question.

 For even if I made you grieve with my letter, I do not regret it—though I did regret it, for I see that letter grieved you, though only for a while.
 As it is, I rejoice, not because you were grieved, but because you were grieved into repenting.
 For you felt a godly grief.
 For godly grief produces a repentance that leads to salvation without regret, whereas worldly grief produces death.
 For see what earnestness this godly grief has produced in you, but also what eagerness to clear yourselves, what indignation, what fear, what longing, what zeal, what punishment!
 At every point, you have proved yourselves innocent in the matter.

-Turning from something that is bad, while switching to something that is good is the essence of repentance.
+Turning from something wrong while switching to something good is the essence of repentance.
 You can say it this way: from something to something.
 Repentance is a “from/to dynamic.”
 Note how the Corinthian Christians repented.

 I need the favor to be a quick repenter.
 Quick repenters are grace-empowered, humble people.
 They don’t play around with sin.
 They have a clear understanding of what sin is, and they regularly practice repentance in their lives.
 For example: